dougblack/MiniRE/README.md

 5. The `Evaluator` begins at the root of the `AST` and evaluates all the nodes in the tree, producing output as necessary.
 6. Once there are no more nodes to evaluate, the interpeter quits.

-Each step has built in error handling so errors are caught before the propogate down the pipeline.
+Each step has built in error handling so errors are caught before they propogate down the pipeline.